jsolor/atos/README.md

 # atos

-A web app adaptation of my workout program designed for personal use.
+A web app adaptation of the workout program I follow designed for personal use.